PhyloSofS-Team/thoraxe/docs/source/output.rst

 the splice graph.
 The first row indicates the *canonical path*.
-The canonical path is used to detect alternative splicing events automatically, and it is the one present in the largest number of genes/species with the highest minimal value of transcript weighted conservation, and it is the longest.
+The canonical path is used to detect alternative splicing events automatically, and it is the one present in the largest number of genes/species with the highest minimal value of `transcript_weighted_conservation`, and it is the longest.
 The alternative splicing events are stored in the `ases_table.csv` file where the canonical path and the alternative are indicated, together with conservation (number of genes showing the path) information.